jazzband/django-taggit/README.txt

 ``TAGGIT_FORCE_LOWERCASE = True``

+If you want to prevent certain words from being added as tags (such as English articles to, from, the, of, etc.) add to settings.py:

+``TAGGIT_STOPWORDS = [u'a', u'an', u'and', u'be', u'from', u'of']``

 ``django-taggit`` requires Django 1.1 or greater.

 For more info checkout out the documentation.
 And for questions about usage or